Collecting from A to Z

 Partworks are periodical, mostly bi-weekly publications sold at newsagents or by subscription which include a collectors' item with each part of a series.
 There are several advantages of this way of distribution: First of all, it is a marketing strategy to bring collectors to buy a whole series of items, and in most cases the publishers offer special gifts to subscribers in order to make it particularly attractive to get all items.
 Secondly, the items can be sold at comparatively low prices because the lower VAT rates for print media are applicable: Officially only the magazine is sold and the collectors' item which is attached to the magazine is considered as a "free gift".
 Finally, selling collectors' items at newsagents instead of specialized shops can be a strategy to introduce new collectors to a hobby.
 The first issue of a partwork is usually sold at a loss-leader price, the second issue is already more expensive, and from the third issue, the regular price has to be paid.

-Partworks include all kinds of collectibles, e.g. movies on DVD, figurines, toys, and of course also model cars.
+Partworks have included all kinds of collectibles, e.g. movies on DVD, figurines, toys, and of course also model cars.
 The first partworks including model cars were released in the late 1990s and soon became particularly popular in France, Spain and Italy, later also in Eastern Europe and Latin America.
 In Northern Europe and other parts of the world, however, model car series sold at newsagents have remained quite rare.
 The most important publishers of partwork series thus come from the South-West of Europe: Altaya (in Spain and France), Del Prado and Salvat (in Spain), Hachette (in France), De Agostini, Fabbri and Centauria (in Italy).
 While these companies usually sell their partworks through newsagents, the French and Swiss publisher Atlas chose a different business model in various European countries by selling models per mail order directly to the customers, who had to subscribe to a series on a particular theme and to pay each model as it arrived.
 By the 2010s, De Agostini took over several competitors such as Altaya and Del Prado, and Hachette acquired Salvat, but the publishers still trade under their old names in their target market places.

 Model car partworks deal with many different collection themes: road cars from a particular country or car make, police and fire vehicles, rally or racing cars, cars known from movies or comic strips, vans or tractors.
 One partwork usually consists of 30 to 80 different models, but there are partworks with more than 200 issues.
 On the other hand, some series are stopped after a few issues if they aren't successful.
 Most series include 1/43rd scale models, but models in other scales, even in 1/18th, have also been attached to magazines.
 Originally, the most important manufacturers of model cars for partwork series were Norev, Solido, Universal Hobbies and Premium & Collecting Trading Co.
 Ltd. (PCT, maker of the Ixo models), other models in partwork series have been made by Hongwell Cararama, Starline Models and other companies.
 In the 2010s, PCT became the predominating producer of partwork models worldwide.
 Many partworks include a mix of models from existing moulds and newly developped issues, some of them will be included later in the manufacturer's regular range.
 The partwork models are often slightly less detailed than the regular models from the same manufacturer (fewer decorations, plastic instead of photo-etched parts for details such as wire wheels or windscreen wipers, less detailed baseplates), but as they are much cheaper they might still be attractive for collectors.